Are you looking to improve your sheet metal bending skills? Look no further!

 5. Bent parts should be designed to set the process positioning holes

-In order to ensure the accurate positioning of the sheet in the die and prevent the sheet from moving during bending and waste products, the bent parts should be designed with process positioning holes, as shown in Figure 6.
+To ensure the precise positioning of the sheet in the die and prevent movement during bending that leads to wasted product, the bent parts should be designed with process positioning holes, as illustrated in Figure 6.

-Especially for the parts formed by multiple bending, the process hole must be used as the positioning reference to reduce the cumulative error and ensure product quality.
+Particularly for parts formed through multiple bends, process holes must be used as reference points for positioning to reduce cumulative error and guarantee product quality.